b0xcode/Group100-TaskManager/REPORT.md

 Chosen the Mood Widget due to it's simplicity to create and implement.
 The most challenging part of the project was doing the widget, I had trouble on getting the eventListeners to activate the desired function.
 I solved this by re-reading the course notes and rewatching the short videos of the Javascript modules to further understand on how the functions works and how to implement it.

+### James's Individual Reflection:

+#### Why Widget was chosen?
+I chose the calender widget for this project because I wanted to challenge myself and understand dynamic task handling.
+I was interested by the underlying code and interactions as I had only thought about a calender implementation in a static way prior to this.
+Considering the widespread use of calenders in many websites I also thought that this would be a useful skill to learn and potentially implement in the future.
+I also wanted to keep practicing my CSS and match the calender aesthetics to the rest of the website to the best of my ability.

+#### Most challenging aspect of the project?
+Personally the most challenging part of the project was the technical aspect.
+Initially I encountered many challenges in regards to properly linking my calender widget to the rest of the code and understanding the purpose of functions in models.js.
+It was only after thorough experimentation and testing out each function in depth did I realise the purpose of each function in models.js and how each function could be integrated into the calender widget.
+I also struggled with understanding the use of the LitElement and how it interacted with TaskModel to fetch tasks due to its dynamic nature and at first I only thought about updating the calender manually.
+This was challenging as I thought in a static way for a dynamic problem and it was only after realising I had to utilise methods like loadData to fetch and update tasks did I begin to correcly implement my code.
+The most challenging code to make included a dynamic layout for days in each month, real time updates for tasks and implementing interactive elements.